idkjs/ocaml-twitter-postman/tweets-and-users/README.md

 Well that does it for this episode of `coding in the open`.
 Though I don't think this project fully complies with the principle, talking to you helps me learn and remember.
 I encourage you to teach what you are learning.
 Besides all that, I end up referring back to my own posts to see how I did something so have at it.

+The source code for this post is [here](https://github.com/idkjs/ocaml-twitter-postman/tree/master/tweets-and-users).

 Thanks.